A Modern Approach to Diversity Recruiting

 Feedback Loop – Adapting to the Job Market

 On a weekly basis, we review key metrics including the speed of candidates’ response to our outreach, the percentage of contacted candidates who agree to an interview, and the percentage of people viewing our advertising who choose to engage.
 We look at the reasons potential candidates have given for not wanting to interview.
 We then huddle as a team to reevaluate how we can improve our response rates.
 Occasionally we need to adjust the message, or reconsider who we are contacting.
 (This might happen several times over the course of a search, depending on the nature of the position.)
 Then we begin the process again, with necessary adjustments.
+We illustrate our agile methodology in this short video.

 The job market is always changing, with differing employer needs and expectations, and an ebb and flow of candidates with differing skills and career options.
 The agile approach outlined here will enable you to consistently recruit top performers regardless of the underlying job market conditions.